learn-co-curriculum/fe-environment-setup/README.md

 ## Overview

 Our computers are an essential tool of the trade.
-It is the sharpened sword of the samurai, or the fine caligraphy brush of the painter.
 It is important that it is tuned for the tasks of a developer.
 In this lesson, we will get your computer set up with the necessary software and configuration.
 If you run into any issues setting up your environment, feel free to click the **Ask A Question button** and let us know how we can help.
 If you're looking for Windows instructions instead, you can skip to the next lesson.

 ## Instructions